Back to jobs

 Leading the Estimates That Power Critical Infrastructure

 Strengthening our nation’s power grid and industrial systems isn’t easy—but reliable electrical infrastructure is essential to everyday life.
-Every time someone charges an iPhone, cranks up the A/C, or powers a business, Michels Power, Inc. is behind the scenes delivering the electrical systems that make it possible.
+Every time someone powers a home, business, or critical facility, Michels Power, Inc. is behind the scenes delivering the systems that make it possible.

 Michels Power, Inc. is one of the largest and most respected power delivery and industrial electrical contractors in the United States.
-We execute complex electrical infrastructure projects across industrial facilities, medium‑ and high‑voltage systems, substations, transmission, renewable energy, and Oil & Gas environments, as well as emergency power restoration.
+We execute complex projects across industrial facilities, substations, transmission systems, renewable energy, and oil & gas environments.

 Key Responsibilities